The Health Secret About Cheese That Will Make You SO Happy

 Unfortunately, those fresh cheeses that tend to be the lowest in sodium — ricotta, swiss, cottage cheese — are also the lowest in calcium.
 So don't sleep on the semi-soft and semi-hard categories, which usually have more calcium per ounce with a more reasonable amount of sodium.
 The semi-soft cheeses include faves such as brie, havarti, and camembert.
 And cheddar, swiss, and Monterey Jack are all examples of semi-hard cheeses.

 That's why this is one food for which it's especially crucial to be aware of how much you're really eating.
-Larson recommends using shredded versions of your favorite cheeses because that makes it easier to keep yourself from going too unintentionally generous with 'em.
-Sharper cheeses will also give you more flavor without having to use as much as milder cheeses.
+Larson recommends using shredded versions of your favourite cheeses because that makes it easier to keep yourself from going too unintentionally generous with 'em.
+Sharper cheeses will also give you more flavour without having to use as much as milder cheeses.

 So go ahead and pile that grilled cheese extra-high if you're feelin' it, but make sure you know how much is really going in there — and save some for your night cheese.